marojas29/fizzbuzz-api-takehome-mario-rojas/FizzBuzz/README.md

    http://maven.apache.org/install.html

-Due to time constraints and simplicity, current implementation has room for improvement for sure such as adding Extended Report capabilities for each script execution, adding a properties file so no parameter in the source code is hard coded and therefore a more scalable and more data driven fashion is achieved, as well as few refactoring with the test class for it to be more scalable with case by case scenario (so far I included top 9 scenarios as sannity test but the more requirements and more complexity, the more validations are required)
+Due to time constraints and simplicity, current implementation has still room for improvement for sure, example such as adding Extended Report capabilities for script execution (right now is only supporting those provided by testNG ), also adding a properties file so no parameter in the source code is hard coded and therefore a more scalable and more data driven fashion is achieved.
+Moreover, some refactoring with the test class for it to be more scalable with case by case scenario (so far I have included top 9 scenarios as sannity test but the more requirements and more complexity, the more validations might be required).

 ### Installing